DSS -Digital Switching Systems

 I have done absolutely no maintenance to the wiring system or the power center since the install and have not seen any corrosion on the unit or to the wiring.
 Also worth noting is that DSS uses all marine grade tinned wire.
 This is truly a great system and should be standard on all boats.

-UPDATE: May 13th, 2011: I have yet to see a single problem year after year.
+UPDATE: I have yet to see a single problem year after year.
 This is very rare to find in a marine product, especially in the electrical system.
 This system has served me well over the past 4 years, and as it looks at this point, I don't foresee any near future problems.
-After inspecting the system closely today, everything from the wires to the unit remains in new condition.
+After inspecting the system closely today, everything from the wires to the unit remains in new condition 4 years later.
 I tested the wire resistance from the main harness of the unit to several components and it's showing no signs of wire deterioration via voltage drops or increases in resistance.
-After 3 years I really felt that I needed to check a few connections, so I went for the one in the worst location, the bilge pump.
-After cutting the connection I removed the cut piece to dissect it.
-I always double insulate my connections, first with epox-heat shrink, and then a coating of hot glue.
 In short, no corrosion or signs of trouble.
 I'll have another look in a few years, but for now, I can say that I'm 100% good to go on my electrical system.

 Check out more Digital Switching System products.